|

 What to look for on your credit report

-When reviewing your credit report, you should first make sure that every debt reported is accurate.
-Do you actually owe that amount?
-Have you paid off the debt, had it discharged in bankruptcy, or written off?
+When reviewing your credit report, start by confirming that every debt listed is accurate.
+Do you actually owe the reported amount?
+Has the debt been paid off, discharged in bankruptcy, or written off?

-Pay extra attention to any accounts listed as “collections.”
-That means that the original lender has given up on collecting payments & sold the account to a collection agency.
-Any account in collections has a big negative impact on your credit score.
+Pay close attention to any accounts listed as “collections.”
+This means the original lender has given up on collecting payments and sold the account to a collection agency.
+Accounts in collections have a significant negative impact on your credit score.

-Your credit report will also list the lender, so you have a starting point to contact the lender if you want to attempt negotiations.
-It’s not easy to work out a reduced payment, but it has happened.
+Your credit report will also list the lender, giving you a starting point if you want to reach out and attempt negotiations.
+While it’s not easy to arrange a reduced payment, it’s possible.

 3. Make a debt payoff plan

-Attacking your debt with focus keeps you on track, using your money more efficiently.
-Spreading extra payments across many debts will slow down your progress, but focusing on one debt speeds up the process.
+Attack your debt with focus, as that keeps you on track and ensures you use your money more efficiently.
+Spreading extra payments across many debts slows progress, but focusing on one debt speeds up the process and gets you closer to your financial dream.

 make a plan that works for you

-Paying off debt is a mind game more than a math problem.
-It makes sense, from a math standpoint, to pay off your highest interest rate loans first.
-However, paying off the smallest balance loan gives you such a mental boost that the interest expense is worth it.
+Paying off debt is more of a mental challenge than a math problem.
+From a purely mathematical standpoint, it makes sense to pay off the loans with the highest interest rates first.
+However, paying off the loan with the smallest balance can provide such a strong mental boost that the extra interest costs feel worth it.

-Make minimum payments on everything, except your focus debt – the debt you’re working to pay off first.
+Make minimum payments on everything, except your focus debt, the debt you’re working to pay off first.
 Once that debt is gone, roll the payment amount into monthly payments on the next focus debt.
-By the time you get to your last debt, you’ll be making pretty large monthly payments.
+By the time you get to your last debt, you’ll be making pretty large monthly debt payments.

 4. Get life insurance